Jamie Pronschinske, RDN, CD

-When it comes to weight loss, we’d all like a quick fix.
-And plenty of diets promise that, advertising results that sound too good to be true.
+When it comes to weight loss, most people would like a quick fix.
+The internet is full of diet plans that promise rapid results and sound too good to be true.

 The problem is, they probably are.

-If you're looking for guidance, Dr. Loomis and Jamie say there are several healthy plans that meet the criteria outlined, including the Mayo Clinic Diet, the Mediterranean diet and Dietary Approaches to Stop Hypertension (DASH) diet.
+If you're looking for guidance, several healthy plans meet the criteria outlined, including the Mayo Clinic Diet, the Mediterranean diet and Dietary Approaches to Stop Hypertension, or DASH, diet.